wazuh/wazuh-documentation/source/azure/monitoring services.rst

 Create a new user
 ^^^^^^^^^^^^^^^^^

-We proceed to create a new user.
+Proceed to create a new user.
 If the creation is successful, a log will be written to reflect it.

 .. thumbnail:: ../images/azure/new_user1.png
     :title: AAD